mesosphere/dcos-docs-site/pages/1.14/security/ent/tls-ssl/haproxy-adminrouter/index.md

 title: Configuring HAProxy in Front of Admin Router
 menuWeight: 6
 excerpt: Using the HAProxy to set up an HTTP proxy for the DC/OS Admin Router
+render: mustache
+model: /data.yml
 enterprise: false
 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-You can use HAProxy to set up an HTTP proxy in front of the DC/OS [Admin Router](/1.14/overview/architecture/components/#admin-router).
+You can use HAProxy to set up an HTTP proxy in front of the DC/OS [Admin Router](/1.13/overview/architecture/components/#admin-router).
 For example, this can be useful if you want to present a custom server certificate to user agents connecting to the cluster via HTTPS.
 DC/OS does not currently support adding your own certificates directly into Admin Router.

 The HTTP Proxy must perform on-the-fly HTTP request and response header modification, because DC/OS is not aware of the custom hostname and port that is being used by user agents to address the HTTP proxy.